McGill-MMA-EnterpriseAnalytics/Medical_Appointment_NoShow/reports/part2_modelling.md

 ## 3. Resampling with SMOTE for Classification

 - **SMOTE Application:**
   SMOTE is applied to the processed training data to balance the class distribution.
-The transformation yields a new training set (`X_train_cls` and `y_train_cls`) with an improved balance between classes.
+The transformation yields a new training set (`X_train_cls` and `y_train_cls`) with an improved class balance.

 ---